Cyber Risks and Hacking Threats to Self-Driving Car

 How do Self-Driving Cars Work?

-The technology that makes self-driving cars work is pretty amazing.
-Each vehicle is equipped with technological components, such as cameras, radar, sonar, LiDAR, GPS and sensors, that instruct the car on how to behave and where to go.
-The car also connects to a system that gives it information about its surroundings.
+The technology that makes self-driving cars work is complex.
+Each vehicle is equipped with cameras, radar, sonar, LiDAR, GPS and multiple sensors that inform the car how to behave and where to go.

 Ways Cyber Risks and Hacker Threats Compromise Self-Driving Cars